 Reykjavik is the capital of Iceland and is rich in maritime history and close to numerous geological wonders.
-Options for today are hiking along the peninsula, birding and checking out the shops and museums of Reykjavik.
+Options for today are hiking along the peninsula, birding, and checking out the shops and museums of Reykjavik.
 In the harbor and along the peninsula birds we easily see: Common Redshank, Northern Fulmar, Tufted Duck, Common Snipe, Common Eider, Long Tailed Duck, and Brent Goose.
 And in the evening, a stand-up comic show at the beautiful Harpa Performing Arts Center: "How to become Icelandic is 60 minutes".

 Day 3: Húsavík

-In the morning, we will be traveling to a small village on the northern coast called Húsavík, which is a 5-hour drive from Reykjavik to view the landscape and birds along the way.
+On this day we will be traveling to a small village on the northern coast called Húsavík, which is a 5-hour drive from Reykjavik to view the landscape and birds along the way.
 From Akureyri, it is about a 1-hour drive to a small fishing village called Húsavík.
 Along the way we will visit the Goðafoss waterfall and a few birding spots.
 We will be staying in a rural area, just outside of town, in small cabins.
 This area is great birding, hiking and fishing.